eko234/kaktakomb/README.md

-this plugin allows you to encrypt and decrypt buffers using a password that you can parameterize via the `kaktakomb_secret` option or if you privde one argument to the functions `encrypt-buffer` or `decrypt-buffer` they will use it as the password
+this plugin allows you to encrypt and decrypt buffers using a password that you can parameterize via the `kaktakomb_secret` option or if you privde one argument to the functions `encrypt-buffer` or `decrypt-buffer` they will use it as the password, if you have lets say, some passwords stored in files you could encryt them and read them in kakoune using this plugin.

+## DEPENDENCIES
+  - openssl

 ## SUGGESTED CONFIG